 At the initiative of the President of the General Council of the Aboisso region and officials in the Sud-Comoé region, the Socfin Group was contacted to investigate the possibility of establishing a rubber factory in the region.
 And so, in 2007, with SOGB’s support, Socfin surveyed the existing rubber plantations within a radius of 40 km around the future factory site.
-Conclusion: The rubber plantations covered an area of about 23 000 hectares, including 8 000 hectares already in production.
+Conclusion: The rubber plantations covered an area of about 30 000 hectares, including more than 10 000 hectares already in production.

 The sector is dynamic and creates many jobs: SCC has over 6 500 planting partners!
-A number of them are organized into 220 associations supervised by SCC and have their own management body.
+A number of them are organized into 235 associations and 14 cooperatives supervised by SCC and have their own management body.

 The purchase price of the rubber supplied by the smallholders – in the form of cup lumps – is set by the sector’s inter-professional association (APROMAC), using a price adjustment mechanism that reflects the rubber price on the world market.

 Today, considering the increase in demand in recent years, SCC is investing in order to strengthen its production line.
-In 2014, it increased its manufacturing capacity by 50% reaching an annual export volume of 25 000 tons.
+In 2014, it increased its manufacturing capacity by 50%, in 2022, the processed production could reach 40 000 tons.

 La Société Sud Comoé Caoutchouc has established a genuine partnership with the region’s planters.
 The company has formed associations organized on a geographical basis, structured as ‘micro-enterprises’ and supported by an office serving as the Board of Directors.